zpifx/Ferroware/README.md

 # Ferroware
-A lightweight Linux distro designed for absolute security and privacy.
+A lightweight Linux distribution designed for absolute security and privacy.
+Later versions will include a Wardn5 Version, a lighter, more secure kernel.